 Banners and masts on the historic ships at Hyde Street Pier.

 The new Phil Arnold Trail in the Golden Gate Park Oak Woodlands

 The old Sailor's Union of the Pacific surrounded by Rincon Hill highrises

-Hot off the press, the July 2019 4th edition includes the new Crosstown Trail, dozens of additional street names, and expanded descriptions of the city's major parks and natural areas.
-Mount Sutro got a well-deserved inset, and we added bike routes on city streets.
+The July 2019 4th edition includes the new Crosstown Trail, dozens of additional street names, and expanded descriptions of the city's major parks and natural areas.
+Our favorite trails on Mount Sutro got a well-deserved inset, and we added bike routes on city streets.

 At the margins of the map, Angel Island, the Marin Headlands, and San Bruno Mountain are three big natural areas from which you can see the City from a new perspective, hike for miles, and discover the original landscape of coastal scrub and flowery grasslands.

-The double-sided format overlaps more than a mile at Golden Gate Park, and includes close-ups of Downtown (from Civic Center to AT&T Park and Fishermans Wharf), Golden Gate Park, Buena Vista Park, Fort Point, and Mount Sutro.
+The double-sided map overlaps by a mile at Golden Gate Park, and includes close-ups of Downtown (from Civic Center to AT&T Park and Fishermans Wharf), Golden Gate Park, Buena Vista Park, Fort Point, and Mt.
+Sutro.